Acquiring Banks Explained

 Instead of signing up with an acquiring bank directly, you can instead choose to sign up with a payment processor.
 If you sign up with a payment processor, they will communicate with the issuing banks through their acquiring bank partner and act as a mediator between your business and the cardholder issuing banks.

 Both issuing and acquiring banks play an important role in credit card processing.
-If you’d like to learn more about how credit card processing works check out the Understanding Payments section of the Helcim Blog.
+If you’d like to learn more about how credit card processing works, checkout this article.